liamsmith3194/otter-hockey/README.md

     - The use of the banner is a great way to advertise deals, in this case free delivery over £100.
     - The colour scheme of white on black provides a good contrast to the navigation bar.

-1. I want to be able to *view the social media account(s)* so that I can **keep up to date with news and offers, but also it gives me trust in the Company.**
+1. I want to be able to *view the social media account(s)* so that I can **keep up to date with news and offers, but also it gives me trust in the company.**
-    - All the social media links located at the bottom of the page makes positional sense and situated in its on section breaks down the footer nicely.
+    - All the social media links are located at the bottom of the page, and broken down into their own sections, which breaks down the footer nicely.

 #### Products